microchip-pic-avr-solutions/dspic33a-zephyr-user-guide/README.md

 ```
 cmd > cmake --version //ensure cmake version is 4.0.2 or later
-cmd > python3 --version //ensure python version is 3.12.11 or later
+cmd > python3 --version //ensure python version is 3.12.11 or later , some system python command works instead of python3
 cmd > dtc --version //ensure dtc version is 1.6.1 or later
 ```